 AS 3 Applicability Cash Flow Statements

 Accounting Standards 3 applicability to Large Scale Industries.
 Small and Medium Scale Industries will be an are ignored or not mandatory for the preparation of the Cash Flow Statements.
 Applicability of Accounting Standards to Companies, SMC, …etc. is checked through the Accounting Standards Applicability Table.
 Here we also provide the Applicability of Accounting standards to Non-Corporate Entities.

-Here we explained some of the frequently asked questions by us to a better understanding of the Cash Flow Statements.
+Here we explained some of the frequently asked questions by us for a better understanding of the Cash Flow Statements.

 What is meant by Cash?